 There are lots of materials available on the See Me website that you can use to promote your activity, or to get your whole community talking about mental health.

-If you don't have a printer you could try approaching a local business, housing association or council to explain what you are planning and ask if they can help with printing.
-You can download all of these materials from our website.
+You can access these on the Time to Talk page.
+If you don't have a printer, you could try approaching a local business, housing association or council to explain what you are planning and ask if they can help with printing.